ercole-io/ercole-docs/docs/guide.md

 | EnableServerValidation | If false it accepts certificate self signed or not acknowledged |  |
 | oratab | Override the default oratab filename |  |

-* Now you can start the service:
+* Now you can start the service with the root user:

 ```
 /etc/rc.d/init.d/ercole-agent start